 Lawn tractors are gas-powered machines with a front mounted engine and a steering wheel for easy maneuvering — you simply sit on top and steer while the machine cuts the grass.
 “This is the most common and price-effective type of riding lawn mower,” said Steckel.
 They also usually have a wide turn radius, making them a good option for big lawns with slopes and hills.

-ZTR mowers have a rear engine and feature a better turning radius than lawn tractors.
+ZTR mowers have a rear engine and feature a better turning radius than lawn tractors as well as higher maximum speeds.
 “They can turn on a dime and are usually faster and more precise than other riding mower options,” said Steckel.
-Instead of a steering wheel, these mowers typically have a pair of levers that control which way the machine turns (although some newer models feature the familiar wheel).
+Instead of a steering wheel, these mowers typically have a pair of levers that control which way the machine turns, which McKenzie said can “offer a better front view” compared to mowers with a wheel (some newer models, however, feature the familiar wheel).
 According to Michael Hill, a garden and landscape expert at Garden Guidepost, this option is best “if you have a lawn that has sharp edges, architectural design or you need to get close to obstacles.”
-Alongside its maneuverability and mobility, ZTR mowers are also lighter and offer higher maximum speeds.

 Rear engine mowers have an engine in the back right below the seat.
-They’re more compact for easier storage and are usually cheaper than the other types of riding mowers.
+They’re more compact for easier storage and are usually more affordable than the other types of riding mowers, according to McKenzie.
 However, they tend to have smaller mowing decks (around 30 inches wide compared to at least 40 inches for other types of riding lawn mowers) and don’t tend to cut as well or as quickly as other riding mowers.
-“Typically if you have a lawn that is not huge but isn't small enough to use manual or push mowers, then this is the best option,” said Hill.
-These mowers can sometimes be electric — electric mowers use battery power instead of gas and are typically quieter.
+“Typically if you have a lawn that is not huge but isn't small enough to use manual or push mowers, this is the best option,” said Hill.

-This zero-turn mower has a large 50-inch cutting width and can be a good selection for yards up to 4 acres, according to the brand.
-It features Toro’s Smart Speed Technology, which lets you control your mowing speed in three modes: up to 7 mph while mowing, 5.5 mph in tow mode and 4 mph in trim mode.
-“It's a powerful warrior that will satisfy the mowing, towing, and trimming needs of most professional users,” said McKenzie.
-This mower also equips a built-in cup holder for drinks, shock-absorbing dampeners that make rides smoother and a step-through front end that makes it easier to get on and off of the mower while you pick up debris or move obstacles out of the way.
+This zero-turn mower has a large 50-inch cutting width and can be a good selection for yards up to four acres, according to the brand.
+It features Toro’s Smart Speed Technology, which the brand says lets you control your mowing speed in three modes: 4 mph in trim mode, 5.5 mph in tow mode and up to 7 mph while mowing.
+This mower also equips a built-in cup holder for drinks, shock-absorbing dampeners that make rides smoother and a step-through front end that makes it easier to get on and off of the mower while you pick up debris or move obstacles out of the way, the brand says.

 What to consider when shopping for a riding lawn mower